Intermediate-pressure phases of cerium studied by an LDA + Gutzwiller method: Introduction

 \section{Introduction}

-Due to the strong correlation effect, the 4\textit{f} electrons in Lanthanide metal usually participate very weakly into the chemical bonding, which makes these materials to be approximately \textit{s}-band metal with close packed crystal structure.
-An very important exception of this qualitative understanding is the cerium metal, where the 4\textit{f} electrons do participate in chemical bonding in the $\alpha$ fcc phase under ambient pressure.
-While the $\alpha$ fcc phase is quite close to the instability, an isostructure phase transition happens by raising the temperature above 116K, after which the crystal structure remains unchanged while the volume expands by 16\% and the 4\textit{f} electrons become localized\cite{Gshneidner_1962}.
-Further numerical studies by implementing the first principle methods with dynamical mean field theory\cite{DMFT,DMFT2} show that the $\gamma$ phase may be stabilized by the entropy\cite{antoine}.
+Due to the strong correlation effect, the 4\textit{f} electrons in Lanthanide metal usually participate very weakly into the chemical bonding, which makes these materials approximately \textit{s}-band metal with close-packed crystal structure.
+A very important exception of this qualitative understanding is the cerium metal, where the 4\textit{f} electrons participate in chemical bonding in the $\alpha$ fcc phase under ambient pressure.
+While the $\alpha$ fcc phase is quite close to the instability, an isostructure phase transition happens by raising the temperature above 116 K, after which the crystal structure remains unchanged while the volume expands by 16\% and the 4\textit{f} electrons become localized.\cite{Gshneidner_1962} Further numerical studies by implementing the first-principles methods with dynamical mean-field theory\cite{DMFT,DMFT2} show that the $\gamma$ phase may be stabilized by the entropy.\cite{antoine}

 Another mysterious phenomena in cerium is the intermediate pressure phase.
-At zero temperature, the cerium metal form the face centered cubic(fcc) structure for pressure below $5$ GPa and body-centered tetragonal (bct) structure for pressure above $12$ GPa.
-But the experimental results of stable phases in the intermediate pressure region between 5 to 12 GPa are still quite controversial\cite{Ellinger_1974, Guoliang_1995, Zhao_1997, Olsen_1985, McMahon_1997, Dmitriev_2004}, as will discussed below in detail.
+At zero temperature, the cerium metal forms the face-centered-cubic (fcc) structure for pressure below 5.0 GPa and body-centered-tetragonal (bct) structure for pressure above 13.0 GPa.
+But the experimental results of the thermodynamic stable phase in the intermediate pressure region between 5.0 and 13.0 GPa are still quite controversial,\cite{Ellinger_1974, Guoliang_1995, Zhao_1997, Olsen_1985, McMahon_1997, Dmitriev_2004} as will be discussed below in detail.